 Using just one bowl, one baking dish, and minimal effort, the end result is a crisp, buttery crumb atop a juicy layer of stewed pear and strawberries.
-Lightly spiced with the warming flavor of cinnamon, this is a sweet and satisfying end to any meal — or long day at work.
+Lightly spiced with the warming flavour of cinnamon, this is a sweet and satisfying end to any meal — or long day at work.
 We strongly recommend serving this with a dollop of thick cream or ice-cream.

 We all rave about having our go-to pavlova recipe, and we can assure you this is one that will stay with you for years.
 The fragile crunch of meringue and its fluffy insides, layered with soft cream and juicy fruit, is really an experience all of its own.
 While this recipe calls for sweet and sour plums, you can always opt for whatever's in season or readily available in your region.
-You can use the base recipe and then swap the topping for blueberries, kiwi fruit, and strawberries, or honey and figs. Basically, use whatever's in season!
+You can use the base recipe and then swap the topping for blueberries, kiwi fruit and strawberries, or honey and figs. Basically, use whatever's in season!

-This strawberry shortcake – built with layers of plain cake, cream, and fresh berries – is one classic that will never go out of style.
+This strawberry shortcake – built with layers of plain cake, cream and fresh berries – is one classic that will never go out of style.
 It's delightfully crumbly, topped with freshly whipped vanilla bean cream and more juicy marinated strawberries.
 It honestly looks as good as it tastes.

-With a delicate shortcrust pastry and creamy filling, this fig, pistachio, and honey tart is a treat for the eyes and the soul.
+With a delicate shortcrust pastry and creamy filling, this fig, pistachio and honey tart is a treat for the eyes and the soul.
 With only two tablespoons of sugar in the whole recipe, it's one for those who don't like their desserts too sickly.
 Here, the beautiful figs and honey give a fresh sweetness, the pistachios add a crunch, and the buttery crust and smooth filling balance the texture beautifully.
 It's a true grown-up dessert.

 No, an eton mess isn't simply a pavlova.
-Fun fact: eton mess originated from England, while the pavlova is claimed by both Australia and New Zealand as a dessert in honor of the Russian ballerina Anna Pavlova.
+Fun fact: eton mess originated from England, while the pavlova is claimed by both Australia and New Zealand as a dessert in honour of the Russian ballerina Anna Pavlova.
 While a pavlova's meringue is crispy on the outside but fluffy inside, the classic eton mess is crispy and dry throughout (the latter is actually what a true meringue is).